dougtafoya/ArduinoTempReader/README.md

 There are much more complicated versions that give you greater control and more accurate readings but I tested this against a proper thermostat and the readings were more or less the same.

-Command line usage:
- Connect to an Arduino on COM port 3: arduinoreader connect COM3
+Command line usage: To connect to an Arduino on COM port 3: "arduinoreader connect COM3"